 Paying the Price for Equal Rights in America’s Oldest City

-Protests and nightly marches in St. Augustine came to a climax on June 18, 1964, when activists jumped into the whites-only swimming pool at the Monson Motor Lodge.
+The following week, activists retaliated by jumping into the whites-only swimming pool at the Monson Motor Lodge.
 Photojournalists then captured images of the motel owner pouring muriatic acid into the water, images that were broadcast all over the world.
 The Senate passed the Civil Rights Act the following day.

 No longer able to practice dentistry in St. Augustine, Dr. Hayling relocated his family and career to Fort Lauderdale.
 He worked and lived there until his death in 2015.

 In 2003, almost 40 years after passage of the Civil Rights Act, the city of St. Augustine recognized Dr. Hayling’s heroic efforts for racial equality and honored him by changing the name of Scott Street, where he once lived, to Dr. R.B.
 Hayling Place.